vvs-personalstash/Groww-Frontend-React-Native/README.md

 save and show watchlist items from what the user has added to watchlist from Stocks Details screen

-View All Screen: A page with pagination where users can see all the list of stocks under specific sections on explore.
-Should contain pagination if needed.
+View All Screen: A page with **infinite scroll pagination** where users can see all the list of stocks under specific sections on explore.
+Features include:

+- Loads 10 items per page initially
+- Automatically loads more items as user scrolls
+- Shows "Showing X of Y" counter in header
+- Loading indicator during pagination
+- Optimized performance with memoized data

 ## Screenshots